 About keyword matching options

-Keyword match types help control which searches can trigger your ad.
-For example, you could use broad match to show your ad to a wide audience or you could use exact match to hone in on specific groups of customers.
+Keyword match types help control which searches on Google can trigger your ad.
+So you could use broad match to show your ad to a wide audience or you could use exact match to hone in on specific groups of customers.

 This article explains the different match types that are available.
 Learn more about adding keywords.